viktorfrom/e7020e_bare/README.md

 Now we can call `Serial::usart2` to setup the serial communication, (according to table 9 in STM32F401xD STM32F401xE documentation it is USART2).

 Following the *singleton* pattern it consumes the `USART2` peripheral (to ensure that only one configuration can be active at any time).
 The second parameter is the pair of pins `(tx, px)` that we setup earlier.
 The third parameter is the USART configuration.
-By defualt its set to 8 bit data, and one stop bit.
+By default it is set to 8 bit data, and one stop bit.
 We set the baudrate to 115200.
 We also pass the `clocks` (holding information about the MCU clock setup).

 At this point `tx` and `rx` is owned by `serial`.
 We can get access to them again by `serial.split()`.